 - 4 grams or more of crack cocaine

 - 14 grams or more of powder cocaine

 - Any number of pills that total 800 milligrams or more of oxycodone

 - 90 or more pills containing any other narcotic drug

 - 30 or more pills containing MDMA or other similar drugs

 Drug trafficking can be charged as a federal crime because the federal government has the authority to make sure that controlled substances are regulated.
 In many cases, drug charges may start out as Maine State drug charges but are then taken over by federal prosecutors in the States Attorney’s Office.

 The problem is that even some people who have loose ties to drug trafficking are charged the same and are sometimes held responsible for the entire amount of drugs.
 Since these charges are quite severe, you need a criminal defense lawyer who has experience and knowledge of the law and how to help you when you need it most.

 You can find the federal law that prohibits illegal possession, distribution, or manufacturing here – 21 USC § 841.

-The Law Office of Richard S. Berne has over 40 years of legal experience in criminal defense and civil litigation practice and is is uniquely qualified to effectively represent plaintiffs and defendants in a wide range of white collar and criminal defense and civil litigation in State and Federal Courts in Maine, Massachusetts, and New York.
+The Law Office of Richard S. Berne has over 40 years of legal experience in criminal defense practice and is is uniquely qualified to effectively represent plaintiffs and defendants in a wide range of white collar and criminal defense in State and Federal Courts in Maine, Massachusetts, and New York.
 If you need help with a drug trafficking charge, please contact us so we can help.